 We have been discussing SSDI fraud recently, because it is unacceptable.
 Individuals who attempt to cheat the SSDI system by receiving payments they do not or no longer qualify for will be caught and receive punishment for their actions in a court of law.
 Fraud like this hurts individuals with disabilities who need benefits.

 If you have questions about an SSDI application, we suggest you visit our Social Security FAQ page.
-Do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+Do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability attorneys